DanielEbert/slate/source/index.html.md

 At the moment, the parse(char &#x2A;input, uint16_t input_length) function is tested with the string 'Hi?'.
 In this exercise, we want to test this parse function with 'random' inputs.
 The goal is to find an input that crashes the software under test (SUT) via fuzzing.

 The fuzzer can generate inputs for the parse function.
-We need to replace the fuzz_input string and the fuzz_input_length of this input with the input and input length data from the fuzzer.
+We need to replace the fuzz_input string and the fuzz_input_length with the input and input length from the fuzzer.
 The fuzzer runs 'outside' of the emulation.
-We must specify where the fuzzer should write the input.
-To enable this, the fuzzer provides a C API which we can use to override the content of the fuzz_input and fuzz_input_length variables with the generated input from the fuzzer at runtime.
+We must specify where the fuzzer should write the input and its length.
+To do this, we can use the C API to override the content of the fuzz_input and fuzz_input_length variables with the generated input from the fuzzer.

 We could write our own function that copies the input and length from the fuzzer to the fuzz_input and fuzz_input_length variables of the SUT.
 However, there is a function from the C API to do exactly that: write_fuzz_input_global.
 This function requires the 'avr' argument via function parameters.
 For example, if we want to write the fuzz_input and fuzz_input_length variables when the SUT is about to call the setup function, we can call the patch_instruction function like this: 'patch_instruction(get_symbol_address("setup", avr), write_fuzz_input_global, avr);'.
-If you are interested in the internals of these functions, you find the implementation for the write_fuzz_input_global function in the 'simavr/simavr/sim/fuzz_patch_instructions.c' file.
+If you are interested in the internals of these functions, you find their implementations in the 'simavr/simavr/sim/fuzz_patch_instructions.c' file.

 The unit test calls the parse function once.
 We want to repeatetly call the parse function.
 The user API function fuzz_reset restarts the emulated program and generates a new input.
 We can reset the SUT after the RUN_TEST(test_parse); function returns, i.e. when UNITY_END() is called.
 UNITY_END is a compiler macro for UnityEnd ('#define UNITY_END() UnityEnd()').
 This means there is no 'UNITY_END' ELF symbol.
 We must use the 'UnityEnd' ELF symbol instead to get the symbol address.

 In addition, we need to remove the SUT code that writes to the fuzz_input and fuzz_input_length variables.
-To do this, delete all lines from 'fuzz_input[0] = 'H';' to 'fuzz_input_length = 3;' in the 'TestPrograms/exercise_jump_foo/test/test.cpp' file.
+This is your task: Delete all lines from 'fuzz_input[0] = 'H';' to 'fuzz_input_length = 3;' in the 'TestPrograms/exercise_jump_foo/test/test.cpp' file.
 Recompile the unit test source code to update the ELF executable.

-A C API file for the parse function with the write_fuzz_input_global and fuzz_reset patches is 'patches/exercise_parse.c'.
+There is already a C API file for the parse function with the write_fuzz_input_global and fuzz_reset patches in 'patches/exercise_parse.c'.
 Compile this file to a shared object and run the unit test in the emulator with this shared object enabled.
 If that was successful, quit the emulator and move on to the next exercise below.

 ## Fuzzing Statistics